 I got nothing.
 WORST CUSTOMER SERVICE EVER.
 And WORST AMEX SOCIAL MEDIA PERSON EVER to boot!
 How f***ing hard is it to give me the proper phone number to call!
 Needless to say I just left my AMEX card at home and am seriously considering canceling the stupid thing.
 I only got it to get cash back points when I shopped at Costco, but to in order to actually cash in your points, you have to go to this whole ordeal of going to Costco, talking to someone at the AMEX desk, filling out some paper work, then waiting a few weeks or months to get your bloody $3 rebate.
 I’ve had my card since 2010 and I’ve still never gotten any of my rebate money.
 Why can’t they just put the money back on the card or send a cheque like MBNA?

-Have you ever experienced crappy customer service from a credit card company or AMEX in particular?
+Have you ever experienced crappy credit card customer service before?

 -Mo’ Houses out!